7 years later, daughters of missing man continue search for answers

-HOOSICK FALLS, N.Y., Jaimee Jenkins and Hannah Brillon say they are not giving up on finding out what happened to their father who disappeared 7 years ago this week.
+HOOSICK FALLS, N.Y.
+(NEWS10) — Jaimee Jenkins and Hannah Brillon say they are not giving up on finding out what happened to their father who disappeared seven years ago this week.

 They describe their dad Brian Jenkins as a troubled but loving father.